 Once you download and install Snip, you will see that it is always present on the screen thus letting users create a capture almost instantly.
 One can access Snip, using the hover menu which will be present at the topmost center of the screen.
 The main menu is divided into three primary functions – Capture, Whiteboard and Camera.

-The plain captures are copied to clipboard and if you add audio to the file, then it will automatically be converted to a MP4 file.
+The plain captures are copied to the clipboard and if you add audio to the file, then it will automatically be converted to an MP4 file.
 The converted file can be embedded on websites and can also be viewed as a standalone video from Microsoft’s servers.
 We took Microsoft Snip for a spin and listed below are some of the interesting features it offers.

-The Capture button can be used to capture screen shots by either cropping the desirable section or by capturing the entire screen by pressing enter.
+The Capture button can be used to capture screenshots by either cropping the desirable section or by capturing the entire screen by pressing enter.
 Once the screenshot is captured, Snip navigates to the Snip Editor, which consists of several tools to make your screenshot better and more intuitive.